Paul Rivet: Career

 Trained as a physician, in 1901 he took part in the Second French Geodesic Mission for survey measurements of the length of a meridian arc to Ecuador.
 He remained for five years in South America, where he was mentored by Federico González Suárez, an Ecuadorian bishop, historian and archaeologist.
 Rivet became interested in the indigenous peoples, beginning an ethnographic study of the Huaorani people of the Ecuadorian Amazon, then known as the Jívaro.
 While in Ecuador he collected specimens of amphibians and reptiles.
 Returning to France, Rivet went to work with the Muséum national d'histoire naturelle, directed by René Verneau.

 He published several papers on his Ecuadorian research, before publishing an extended volume co-authored with René Verneau, titled Ancient Ethnography of Ecuador (1921-1922).
-In 1926, Rivet participated in founding the Institut d'ethnologie in Paris, together with Marcel Mauss, Emile Durkheim, and Lucien Lévy-Bruhl.
+In 1926, Rivet participated in founding the Institut d'ethnologie in Paris, together with Marcel Mauss and Lucien Lévy-Bruhl.
 They intended it as a collaboration among the fields of philosophy, ethnology and sociology.
 He taught many French ethnologists, including George Devereux.
 In 1928, he succeeded René Verneau as director of the National Museum of Natural History.

 He continued to develop institutions for the study of mankind.
-In 1937 he founded the Musée de l'Homme in Paris, which became renowned for its ethnographic research and collections.
-In 1942, Rivet went to Colombia, where he founded the Anthropological Institute and Museum.
+In 1937, he founded the Musée de l'Homme in Paris, which became renowned for its ethnographic research and collections.

+In 1942, following Nazi occupation of Paris, Rivet was ousted from his position at the museum.
+He went to the US where Franz Boas tried to help him along with other academicians displaced by the Nazis.
+On knowing that the Germans were failing to scientifically prove racial difference and superiority, Boas said, "We should never stop repeating the idea that racism is a monstrous error and an imprudent lie."
+This exchange took place at a luncheon organised by Boas at the Columbia Faculty Club in honor of Rivet.
+Beginning his stint in Columbia University from 1942, Rivet founded the Anthropological Institute and Museum.

 Returning to Paris in 1945, he continued teaching while carrying on his research.
 His linguistic research introduced several new perspectives on the Aymara and Quechua languages of South America.

 Politics

-Rivet also became involved in politics, alarmed at the rise of Fascism in Europe during the 1930s.
-During the 6 February 1934 crisis, he was one of the founders of the Comité de vigilance des intellectuels antifascistes, an antifascist organization created in the wake of massive riots in Paris.Rivet was a leader in the French Resistance to Nazi occupation.
+Rivet also became involved in politics, alarmed at the rise of fascism in Europe during the 1930s.
+During the 6 February 1934 crisis, he was one of the founders of the Comité de vigilance des intellectuels antifascistes, an antifascist organization created in the wake of massive riots in Paris.
+Rivet was a leader in the French Resistance to Nazi occupation.
 He narrowly escaped arrest and execution by the Nazis.
 Several of his colleagues, including Anatole Lewitsky and Boris Vilde were shot.